Caramel Brownie Peanut Butter Cookie Bars

 Third grade is the first grade I really remember.
 Sure, I have glimpses of second grade: my teacher, sitting next to my BFF at our shared cubby desk.
 First grade…the teacher is fuzzy.
 All I remember of Kindergarten is playing statues on the carpet.

 These bars are seriously comforting.
-A few weeks ago when I had the week that just wouldn’t end, I made these bars on a whim at the end of a very long, tearful day.
-I saw leftover Pillsbury peanut butter cookie dough in the refrigerator and I came across a small pouch of brownie mix in my pantry.
+I made these after I had a week that just wouldn’t end.
+I made these bars on a whim at the end of a very long, tearful day.
+I saw Pillsbury peanut butter cookie dough in the refrigerator and I came across a box of brownie mix in my pantry.
 When reaching for the brownie mix, the caramel bits fell on my head, and boom.

 Comfort was born.